ahotchkin/react-fitness-backend/dev-log.md

 - [x] If I’m in “/meals/meal_id/foods” and I refresh, the URL stays the same but it refreshes as “/foods”
 - [ ] Do I need to get info from the database in each individual container to ensure it is fetched if page refreshes?
 Currently having issues where foods are not always in state and need to go back to MainContainer to fetch them.
 - [ ] Add Food and MealFood Update form doesn't allow you to press "enter" with decimal, however user can click "Update"
+- [ ] Search feature doesn't work if a space is added
+- [ ] Do I still need to pass diaryDate in location state or is date working since it's in MainContainer?

 QUESTIONS